muhtasim-maleque/tailscale-do-tf/README.md

 | `droplet_size` | Droplet size | `s-1vcpu-1gb` |
 | `ubuntu_image` | OS image | `ubuntu-24-04-x64` |

+You can set environment variables using the `TF_VAR_` prefix to a variable name.
+Required variables (those without a default) must be exported after they are obtained in the Prerequisites section.
+Optional variables with a default can be overridden the same way, for example, `export TF_VAR_region="sfo3"` to deploy to a different region.

 ## Deployment

 ### 1. Set variables

-You can set environment variables using the `TF_VAR_` prefix to a variable name.
-The following are the required variables for this deployment:

 ```bash
 export TF_VAR_do_token="your_digitalocean_token"
 export TF_VAR_tailscale_auth_key="your_tailscale_auth_key"
 export TF_VAR_ssh_key_id="your_digitalocean_numeric_ssh_id"
 ```

-Variables with a default can be overridden the same way — for example, `export TF_VAR_region="sfo3"` to deploy to a different region.

 Other alternative methods for passing variable values are documented [here](https://developer.hashicorp.com/terraform/language/values/variables#assign-values-to-variables).